TalkingParents. A communication platform for co-parents. Sign in Open navigation

 If legal guardianship doesn’t sound like the best option for you, adoption is another way to establish the right to make decisions for your stepchild.
 Excluding any state-specific requirements, the process of adopting your stepchild involves the following:

-2. Getting consent from both biological parents
+1. Getting parental consent from both parents

 3. Getting consent from your stepchild